-The Randolph County School System has designated the following student record information to be student directory information: name; name of parent/legal guardian/legal custodian; address; telephone listing; electronic mail address; photograph; date and place of birth; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; grade level; diploma, certification and awards received; and most recent previous school or education institution attended by the student.
+The Randolph County School System has designated the following student record information to be student directory information: name; name of parent/legal guardian/legal custodian; address; telephone listing; electronic mail address; photograph or digital image, including still or video images of a student engaged in ordinary school activities; date and place of birth; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; grade level; diploma (including endorsements earned), industry credentials/certifications, and awards received; and most recent previous school or education institution attended by the student.

 - Military Recruitment.
 The Randolph County School System is required by law to give directory information to any military recruiter unless the parent or an eligible student asks that this information be withheld from military recruiters. - 3.
 Sex Education.
 A parent or eligible student may opt out of participating in curricula related to (a) prevention of sexually transmitted diseases, including Acquired Immune Deficiency Syndrome (AIDS); (b) avoidance of out-of-wedlock pregnancy; or (c) reproductive health and safety education, as provided in Policy 3540, Comprehensive Health Education Program.
 A copy of the materials that will be used in these curricula will be available in the school media center during the school year and at other times that the media center is available to the public.
-Materials also may be made available for review in the central office. - Counseling Services.
+Materials also may be made available for review in the central office. - 4.
+Counseling Services.
 Parents or eligible students may opt out of participating in academic or career guidance or personal or social counseling services of a generic nature offered to groups of students.